 What are natural resources?
-Again and again, I mention them in my articles and emphasize that we must help to protect and preserve them in our everyday lives.
-But I have not yet defined the term properly.
+I mention them again and again in my articles and emphasize that we must help to protect and conserve them in our everyday lives.
+But I have yet to define the term properly.

-In this article I would like to make up for that.
-You will learn here what natural resources
+In this article, I would like to make up for this.
+Here you can find out what natural resources

-Tip: In the detailed article about the resource efficient lifeLearn how you can make a difference in your everyday life.
+Tip: In the detailed article about the resource efficient lifeyou will find out how you can make a difference every day.

 What are natural resources?

-The term natural resources generally refers to all natural raw materials, means of production, and auxiliary sources on Earth.
-Natural resources exist in the two basic types of the regenerable and non-regenerable Resources.₁ Both are natural components and functions of nature.
+The term natural resources generally refers to all natural raw materials, means of production and auxiliary sources on earth.
+Natural resources exist in the two basic types of regenerable and non-regenerable Resources.₁ Both are natural components and functions of nature.
 All life and activity on earth depends essentially on the existence of natural resources and the components of soil, water, air and genetic diversity.

-To get a better overview of the different types of resources, I would like to give you a short list.
+To give you a better overview of the different types of resources, I would like to provide you with a short list here.
 The European Commission divides natural resources into the following categories₂: